Assessing AI integration with Nvidia Windows SoC

 Design the network for two flows: control and data.
 Control traffic includes management, updates and telemetry.
 Data traffic includes datasets, model weights, and inference requests.

-- Apply network address planning that reserves IPs for GPU-enabled hosts to allow simple firewall rules.
+2. Use address planning that reserves IPs for GPU-enabled hosts so firewall rules stay simple.

-- Enable DNS entries for model-serving endpoints.
-Use short TTLs for rapid failover if devices are transient.
+3. Enable DNS entries for model-serving endpoints.
+Use short TTLs for rapid failover if devices move around.

-Use network monitoring from the start.
-Collect baseline metrics for throughput, packet loss and latency during idle and under load.
-Keep historical metrics for capacity planning.
+Start monitoring from day one.
+Collect baseline metrics for throughput, packet loss and latency while idle and under load.
+Keep the history for capacity planning.

 VLAN Setup for Optimal Performance

-Segmenting traffic improves performance and security.
-Use VLANs to isolate model-serving hosts, management consoles, and storage systems.
+Segmenting traffic helps with both performance and security.
+Use VLANs to isolate model-serving hosts, management consoles and storage systems.

-- Create a management VLAN for SSH/RDP, Windows update and OEM agent traffic.
-Restrict access to that VLAN to authorised IPs.
+2. Create a management VLAN for SSH/RDP, Windows update and OEM agent traffic.
+Restrict access to authorised IPs.

-- Place high-bandwidth storage on a VLAN with jumbo frames enabled if the switch supports it.
-Configure MTU consistently across path.
+3. Place high-bandwidth storage on a VLAN with jumbo frames enabled if the switch supports it.
+Keep MTU consistent across the path.

 Test VLAN performance by saturating the data path with realistic transfers and measuring end-to-end inference latency.
-Tune QoS and MTU if latency or throughput falls short.
+Tweak QoS and MTU if latency or throughput falls short.

 Firewall Rules for Enhanced Security

-Define least-privilege rules for model-serving devices.
-Keep rules tight and explicit.
+Use least-privilege rules for model-serving devices.
+Keep them tight and explicit.

-- Use stateful inspection and deep packet inspection for model-serving traffic if available on the firewall.
+3. Use stateful inspection and deep packet inspection for model-serving traffic if the firewall supports it.

 Log and review firewall hits for model-serving hosts for at least two weeks after deployment.
 Flag repeated denied attempts for investigation.